help-center-guide/xfinitypassword-helpcenter/index.rst

 xfinity.com/password - Secure Portal to Reset Your Xfinity Account Password
 =============================================================================

 Using xfinity.com/password is the easiest and most secure way to reset or change your Xfinity password.
-Whether you’ve simply forgotten your password and need to reset it, or want to make a change for security reasons, the following guide will help you change your Windows 10 password.
+Whether you’ve simply forgotten your password and need to reset it, or want to make a change for security reasons, the following guide will help you change your xfinity password.

 .. image:: get.png
    :alt: xfinity.com/password